DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 #### What is its goal in the code?

-- so that when ever a action is taken in the game the cards of that game can react to the action.
+- so that when ever an action is taken in the game the cards that have been played in that game can react to the action. meaning that cards can react to game stat and do things on certain conditions in the game state.
-- Allow cards to activate there ability's when played.

 #### observer.png
 class Game {